 Port of Rotterdam supports ZEMBA initiative with additional incentive for sustainable shipping fuels

-Boudewijn Siemons, COO and CEO a.i. of the Port of Rotterdam: “It is vital that the shipping industry makes the switch to zero-emission fuels.
+Boudewijn Siemons, COO and interim CEO of the Port of Rotterdam said: “It is vital that the shipping industry makes the switch to zero-emission fuels.
 The ZEMBA consortium has launched a fantastic initiative with a willingness to pay carriers a premium for the use of zero-emission fuels, which are still more expensive than traditional fuels.
 With the additional support from our side we want to give carriers maximum incentive to make this switch.”

-ZEMBA, an initiative of coZEV, recently launched a request for proposals for the transport of 600,000 twenty foot containers (TEU) on ocean-going container vessels powered by zero-emissions fuels.
+ZEMBA, an initiative of coZEV (Cargo Owners for Zero Emission Vessels), recently launched a request for proposals for the transport of 600,000 TEU on ocean-going container vessels powered by zero-emissions fuels.

 To support this, and as part of its ongoing efforts to enable and accelerate the transition to zero-emission shipping, the Port of Rotterdam offers a port fee reduction for these large container vessels when bunkering sustainable fuels in Rotterdam, which can run up to 500.000 euros in total.